I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugsymbols3-addsymboloptions.md

 <p>This method may also return error values.
 See <a href="debugger.hresult_values">Return Values</a> for more details.</p>

 ## -remarks
-<p>After the symbol options have been changed, for each client the engine sends out notification to that client's <a href="https://msdn.microsoft.com/library/windows/hardware/ff550550">IDebugEventCallbacks</a> by passing the DEBUG_CES_SYMBOL_OPTIONS flag to the <a href="https://msdn.microsoft.com/library/windows/hardware/ff550692">IDebugEventCallbacks::ChangeSymbolState</a> method.</p>

-<p>For more information about symbols, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff558824">Symbols</a>.</p>

-<p>After the symbol options have been changed, for each client the engine sends out notification to that client's <a href="https://msdn.microsoft.com/library/windows/hardware/ff550550">IDebugEventCallbacks</a> by passing the DEBUG_CES_SYMBOL_OPTIONS flag to the <a href="https://msdn.microsoft.com/library/windows/hardware/ff550692">IDebugEventCallbacks::ChangeSymbolState</a> method.</p>
+<p>After the symbol options have been changed, for each client the engine sends out notification to that client's <a href="..\dbgeng\nn-dbgeng-idebugeventcallbacks.md">IDebugEventCallbacks</a> by passing the DEBUG_CES_SYMBOL_OPTIONS flag to the <a href="debugger.idebugeventcallbacks_changesymbolstate">IDebugEventCallbacks::ChangeSymbolState</a> method.</p>

 <p>For more information about symbols, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff558824">Symbols</a>.</p>